 Nielsen completes these risk assessments and verification for our top strategic suppliers annually.
 Based on these assessments, Nielsen determines mitigating actions and corrective action plans with those suppliers.
-This assessment process was maintained with our top 100 suppliers located in 26 countries in five global regions in 2021, covering 90% of our spend under management.
+This assessment process was maintained with our top 100 suppliers located in nine countries in three global regions in 2022, covering approximately 77% of our spend under management.

 To address social and human rights risk in our electronics factories, Nielsen regularly collects companyand facility-level data through two specific social compliance questionnaires geared towards electronics manufacturers, along with dialogue and third-party due diligence to assess risks and identify further action, such as the need for social audits.
-We collected this data in 2021 with our Tier 1 meter manufacturing suppliers.
+We collected this data in 2022 with our Tier 1 meter manufacturing suppliers.
 We analyze the results every year and follow up with specific corrective action plans as necessary.
-After analyzing 2021 data, we found no substantial issues of concern, and our goal is to maintain our current level of engagement for 2022, which occurs throughout the year on ESG and other issues.
+After analyzing 2022 data, we found no substantial issues of concern, and our goal is to maintain our current level of engagement for 2023, which occurs throughout the year on ESG and other issues.

-Typically, Nielsen's Global Procurement team engages with contract manufacturers several times a year through regularly scheduled on-site factory visits, conference calls and meetings.
-While on-site visits continued to be prohibited due to the pandemic, open communication at the company and production facility level was ongoing and pronounced in 2021 with our manufacturing partners.
+Typically, Nielsen's Global Procurement team engages with contract manufacturers several times per year through regularly scheduled on-site factory visits, conference calls and meetings.
+While on-site visits continued to be prohibited due to the pandemic, open communication at the company and production facility level was ongoing and consistent in 2022 with our manufacturing partners.